Following Dave's instructions as per his interesting new site:

 - I’m glad I can agree with Dave on something again after this confusing piece.

 - Because this is TechWithoutBorders, I suppressed my weblog theme’s automatic image border on the logo.
 Having a sense of humour and using common sense, there’s another point he should include!

 - Part of the reason why some things don’t make sense, such as this point, is because they’re entirely meaningless.
 This means people attempt to find meaning where there is none, like in this point.
 This point was entirely meaningless.

-- In line with Dave’s original piece, this work is licensed under a Creative Commons Attribution 3.0 License, not Creative Commons 3.0 Attribution ShareAlike which the rest of my stuff here is.
+- In line with Dave’s original piece, this work is licensed under a Creative Commons Attribution 3.0 License.